croath/UIImageView-BetterFace/README.md

 Last update in v0.2_stable : add a UIImage+BetterFace category, so clipping images becomes possible(clap!)

+Looking for an Android version?
+Check this! [https://github.com/beartung/tclip-android]

 ##Why?

  - Have problems showing the resized image previews?